5 Best and Practical Pestle Analysis Examples to Know

 Social Factor: Needs to Refine Their Production Practices

-• Nowadays, people are conscious about their health.
+• Nowadays, people are conscious of their health.
 They are increasingly playing sports to stay fit.
 Nike plays an active role.

 • It regularly comes up with high-quality sports shoes and apparel.
 It molds its products as per the customers’ needs to get positive results.